 These foods I would say to eat in moderation, or you do not need to include them at all.
 Foods such as salami, metwurst, coffee, chocolate (dark, 85% Cocoa), tea, sour dough, wine, beer and some cheeses.

-Processed Foods that you Should Never Eat & Why!
+10 Processed Foods you Should Never Eat & Why!

 They may make claims of being healthy but are loaded with sugar and simple carbohydrates.
 They digest quickly and don’t satisfy your hunger for long.

 This may certainly seem a preferable choice to satisfy your sweet tooth.
-However remember that they are high in sugar and sugar has a detrimental effect on your circulation, making your blood sticky: Sugar has a negative affect on brain function as well as being a major contributor to weight gain.
+However, remember that they are high in sugar and sugar has a detrimental effect on your circulation, making your blood sticky: Sugar has a negative effect on brain function as well as being a major contributor to weight gain.

 Trans fats are responsible for the increase of bad cholesterol, this leading to heart disease and stroke.
 There is also some concern as to a link between trans fatty acids and cancer.
 It has been noted that with cancer patients who have eliminated trans and saturated fats from their diet that there has been a higher survival rate.